100 Notable alumni of

 -

-Kang Kyung-wha is a South Korean diplomat and politician who was the first female Foreign Minister of South Korea under President Moon Jae-in from 2017-21 as well as the first woman nominated for and appointed to the position.
-She is also the first Korean woman to hold a high-level position in the United Nations.
+Kang Kyung-wha is a South Korean diplomat and politician who was the first female Foreign Minister of South Korea under President Moon Jae-in from 2017 to 2021 as well as the first woman nominated for and appointed to the position.
+She is also the first South Korean woman to hold a high-level position in the United Nations.
 Previously, Kang was the first non-exam-taker to become a director-general at the ministry.
 She is the first South Korean foreign minister to join the official South Korean delegation for the inter-Korean summit as well as to visit Pyongyang.
 Kang now serves as the president and CEO of the Asia Society.
+Since 2025, Kang has served as the 29th ambassador of South Korea to the United States.

 -